PeriHub/PeriLab.jl/docs/src/man/models/materials.md

 |UMAT name| in development | Should allow the definition of own subroutine name.
 The standard will be UMAT| in development |
 |Predefined Field Names| String separated by spaces $\geq0$ | Define all the fields in the mesh file which should be used as pre-defined values.
 An increment field is than defined as well.
 E.g. Predefined Field Names: "Temperature" "Color"; Temperature and Color must exist in the mesh file. **They must be defined as Float or Int in that case**.| Yes|

+!!! tip "Matrix based"
+    If you use the matrix based approach you can use UMATS as well.
+But you must provide the tangential stiffness matrix.
+As solver right now you can use Matrix Verlet and Linear Static Matrix Based.
+The material definition remains equal.

 ### Compilation of the UMAT subroutine
 In order to compile the UMAT subroutine you need to install gfortran.
 Have a look at [this](https://fortran-lang.org/en/learn/os_setup/install_gfortran/) page.
 After installation you can compile the Fortran subroutine with the following command: